ianozsvald/learning_text_transformer/README.md

     * force some Transform ordering e.g. FTFY first only
     * can we specify types in the final version? e.g. transform to an int?
     * may be want to represent tokenised items as nodes so e.g. order could be messed with?
+    * prioritise Transforms so most likely to be useful are tried early

 Possibly useful libraries: